 Personnel would be reduced, nearly proportionally.
-Personnel and DSS are budgeted by number of projects in this program.
+Personnel and DSS are budgeted by number of projects in this program, which would be fewer with less funding.

 Has funding for these positions been requested in the past?
+Yes

 Please explain the overlap of past and future staffing and position levels previously received and how that is coordinated over multiple years?